Learn to Drive Properly

 The learning goal pages are usually signed without the learner actually having met the required learning goals in each section.

 When we do a lesson we check the learner’s log book and see the page has been signed.

 During a lesson when we test the learner’s ability they are unable to show us that learning goal.

-When we meet students and parents for the first time we ask them have you read the log book?.
+When we meet students and parents for the first time we like to ask them have you read the log book?.

-What about the guide to the driving test?.
+Have you also read the guide to the driving test?